hztBUAA/RTOS-Bench/docs/source/1-Usage.markdown

 #### Setup targets

-Setup targets are intended to initialize git submodules
+Setup targets are intended to initialize git submodules and prepare them for usage.
+Since submodule might have dependencies in the setup phase, the `DOCS_ONLY` variable can be used to ignore these dependencies when initializing modules when generating documentation.

 - `setup-docs`: Initializes the git submodules needed for building the documentation.
 - `setup-tacle`: Initializes the git submodule for the [TACLeBench](@ref #rt-tacle-bench) suite.
+- `setup-image-filters`: Initializes the git submodule for the [Image Filers](@ref #image-filters) benchmarks.

 #### Compilation targets